- Home

 Monitoring, evaluation and governance

-An Action Plan will activate the First Nations Strategy across the 8 strategic objectives.
+The Action Plan outlined above activates the First Nations Strategy across the 8 strategic objectives.
 State Library has invested in the establishment of a First Nations Strategy branch to provide strategic leadership in the implementation, monitoring and evaluation of the Strategy.
-A monitoring and evaluations framework will be developed to provide assurance to our First Nations partners and communities that State Library is delivering a positive impact.
+A monitoring and evaluation framework is in place to provide assurance to our First Nations partners and communities that State Library is delivering a positive impact.

 Visit this page, State Library's blog or social media channels for updates.

-The Public Sector Act 2022 (s23) outlines the requirement for State Library to develop, publish and report each year on a Reframing the relationships plan.
+The Public Sector Act 2022 (s23) outlines the requirement for State Library to publish and review our reframing the relationships plan each year.

 Read more about the Library Board of Queensland and Indigenous Advisory Group, State Library's governing bodies who support the achievement of a guiding principle in the Libraries Act 1988 that respect for Aboriginal and Torres Strait Islander cultures are affirmed.